Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities

 The adoption of 16-bit floating-point formats for deep learning training has gained widespread popularity, driven by their computational efficiency and memory savings.
 Modern deep learning frameworks support these formats extensively, with FP16 and BF16 emerging as the most prominent choices.

-Early work by \mcite{Micikevicius}{micikeviciusnad18} pioneer FP16 training by addressing its limited dynamic range through three key techniques.
-First, an FP32 master copy of weights is maintained to ensure accurate gradient updates.
-Second, loss scaling is applied to prevent gradient underflow.
-Third, FP32 accumulation is used for partial products in arithmetic operations.
-Together, these strategies enable FP16 training to achieve accuracy comparable to FP32 across a variety of architectures.
+Early work by \mcite{Micikevicius}{micikeviciusnad18} pioneered FP16 training by addressing its limited dynamic range with three key techniques: maintaining an FP32 master copy of weights for accurate updates, applying loss scaling to prevent gradient underflow, and using FP32 accumulation for partial products.
+Together, these strategies enabled FP16 to match FP32 accuracy across various architectures.